-So if straws are a big deal (especially those with sensory issues) you’ll want to bring some reusable ones.
-I really like these silicone ones because they clean easily, but I also have this foldable one that is lifechanging!
+So if straws are a big deal (especially those with sensory issues) you’ll want to bring some reusable ones. like these silicone ones because they clean easily AND they fold up so I can store them for later!

 Another thing you’ll want to pack is a larger lunch box or a collapsible cooler.
 I’m sure that most of us have one of these lying around for family lunches and day trips.
 I’m a big fan of this one here, and I also rave about how its saved me thousands at Disney.

 Fold it up and bring it along so that way you can bring your water in cold and keep snacks fresh.
 The Florida heat is brutal!

 Plus it will keep everything organized.
 Once, you’ve eaten everything, just fold it back up!
 This one from Amazon is a lifesaver, it literally folds up so small!
 I love it!

 Yes, yes, your on the dining plan- but there’s SO much food.
 And if you have anyone with allergies (that’s me so I’m just prepared to bring in food!) then you’ll want to bring these *just in case!*